-This page will contain regular updates about A Mundane Comedy, Halcyon founder Dominic Kelleher's new book, which will be published later in 2020.
-We will be publishing extracts on this site and across social media from the second quarter of 2020.
-Please feel free to contact us with any questions about the book.
+This page will contain regular updates about A Mundane Comedy, Halcyon founder Dominic Kelleher's new book, which we hope will be published in early 2021.

-This book is about what’s going wrong in the world, and about how people are trying to make things better, a hard task made harder still by the fact that, while we have the illusion of constancy, our lives are in fact characterised by continuous change, both out there in the physical world and inside our heads.
+This book is about what goes wrong in our lives, and about how we can try to make things better.
+This already daunting challenge is made more daunting still by the fact that, while we have an illusion of constancy, our lives are in fact characterised by continuous change, both out in the physical world and inside our heads.

-Every moment of our lives, we’re changing, from our ageing cells, to the air that we breathe, to the food and water we consume and the feelings we feel and the thoughts we think.
-We are continuously buffeted by both outer forces – climate, the environment in which we live, how physically secure we feel, and also by inner emotions - whether we feel happy, or depressed, or at peace etc. And all this change occurs at three levels - personal (i.e. involving us as individuals), organisational (in our families, schools, companies and myriad other groups) and societal (in our countries and across the world).
+Every moment of our lives, we’re changing: from our cells ageing, to the air we’re breathing, the food and water we’re consuming, the feelings we’re feeling and the thoughts we’re thinking.
+We’re buffeted continuously by both outer forces – the climate, the environment in which we live, how physically secure we are at a given moment - and also by our inner emotions, whether we’re feeling happy, or depressed, or at peace.
+And all of this change occurs at three levels – the personal (us as individuals), the organisational (our families, schools, businesses and myriad other groups) and the societal (our towns and cities, regions, countries and beyond).

 Keep in view all the different dimensions of reality and focus simultaneously on the personal, the local and the universal - Theodore Zeldin, Intimate History of Humanity

-I have chosen to observe such change across more than 100 different elements of our outer and inner lives.
-Like a walker wandering through the natural world, keeping a close eye on changing landscapes and seasons, I spent five years leading up to the dawn of the 2020s examining forensically these elements and how they are changing.
-Growing up, I was fascinated by the Observer's Books, a series of small, pocket-sized guides that covered a variety of topics, including art, history and wildlife.
-A Mundane Comedy is in one sense an Observer’s Book for our time.
-This book contains my most significant observations, which I have captured[i] in 104 chapters, each dedicated to an indivudual element of our lives.
-My nod to chemistry is deliberate, as these 104 elements can either be studied in isolation from one another and/or in relation to one another: they can be mixed and matched to create new reactions, just like their Periodic Table counterparts.
+I have chosen to observe these three levels of change across more than 100 different elements of our outer lives.
+Like a walker wandering through the natural world, keeping a close eye on evolving landscapes and seasons, I spent the years leading to the dawn of the 2020s observing these elements and how they change and interact.
+Growing up, I was fascinated by the Observer's Books, a series of small, pocket-sized guides that covered a variety of topics, such as art, history and wildlife.
+A Mundane Comedy is in a sense an Observer’s Book for our time, as it captures my most significant observations in more than 100 short chapters, each dedicated to an individual element.
+The nod to chemistry is deliberate, as all these elements can either be studied in isolation from one another, or in relation to one another and they can be mixed and compounded to create new reactions, just like their Periodic Table counterparts.

-In terms of how to read A Mundane Comedy, again there can be no prescription suitable for all.
-In many cases, I have structured the chapters to flow naturally one into the next: sleep gives way to consciousness, optimism to wellbeing, identity to gender and so on, but there is no single narrative thread running through, and some readers might prefer to dip in and out of chapters at random.
-Nor do I intend this book to be a work of synthesis, in the style of, say, Aldous Huxley’s The Perennial Philosophy, although I would be pleased if individuals readers find links, or even patterns between the elements.
+In terms of how to read A Mundane Comedy, there can be no prescription suitable for all.
+In many cases, I have structured the chapters to flow naturally from one to the next: sleep gives way to consciousness, optimism to wellbeing, identity to gender and so on, but there is no need to try and follow a single narrative thread through the book, and some readers may prefer to dip in and out of individual chapters.
+This book is not primarily a work of synthesis, in the style of, say, Aldous Huxley’s The Perennial Philosophy, although I’d be happy if readers found their own links and patterns between the elements.